Liveaboard Diving in Tiger Beach

 What To Expect On A Tiger Beach Liveaboard

 Love sharks?
 Then a dive liveaboard to Tiger Beach in the Bahamas is for you.
 Enjoy extra levels of excitement and thrills during your dives by diving with sharks without a cage between you.
 In such crystal clear water it looks like they are flying all around you.
 It is located 32 km (20 mi) or an hour, by boat, off the coast of the West End of Grand Bahama Island.
 The depth of this dive area varies from 6m (20 ft) to 30m (100 ft).
 The visibility is mostly immaculate and almost no to little current.
-Only a handful of liveaboards operate in the Bahamas and diving Tiger Beach should be within their itineraries.
+Only a handful of liveaboards operating in the Bahamas and diving Tiger Beach should be within their itineraries.
 Regarding dive experience needed, they do request for you to have your Open Water certificate with more dives.
-Some companies will request for at least 30 dives logged.
-It is best to check prior to booking.
+Some companies will request at least 30 dives logged.
+It is best to check before booking.

 What You Can See